BADF00D/AspNetCoreWebAppTodoList/Readme.md

 # Template for AspNetCore Projects

+This should be become a Template for REST-API Services with some tools preconfigured.

+## Features

+- Selfhost
+- Automatic swagger generation with swagger UI at /api-docs
+- Use TopShelf
+- WindsorContainer as DI
+- Use Kestrel
+- Log4Net

-## Todos
+## ToDos

-- Use Selfhost instead of ISS
+- ✓ Use Selfhost instead of ISS
 - Evaluate m\*n Mapping
 - ✓ Implemented automatic swagger generation
-- Use TopShelf for Startup
+- ✓ Use TopShelf for Startup
 - BasicAuthentification
+- CORS
 - ✓ WindsorContainer
 - ✓ Use Kestrel
-- Log4Net
+- ✓ Log4Net
+- Tests